innocentemutabazi/CoAchallenge/README.md

         - If the length of the string is divisible by both 3 and 5 (i.e., divisible by 15), perform both operations in the order specified above.

     - **Approach**:
+      -  Input Parameter: The function takes one parameter, inputString, which is the string to be transformed.
+      -  Removing Spaces: Initially, all spaces within the inputString are removed using the replaceAll method.
+This ensures that the transformation logic focuses solely on the characters themselves, disregarding any whitespace.
+      -  Character Array Creation: The modified string (without spaces) is then converted into an array of characters using the spread operator (...) inside square brackets.
+This array, named characters, holds individual characters of the string.
+        <br> **Transformation Logic:** <br>
+      -  Divisible by 15: If the length of the original inputString (before spaces were removed) is divisible by 15 this is because a number that is divisible by both 3 and 5 is also divisible by 15, the function performs two transformations sequentially:
-        - Create an array of the characters in a string making sure to remove the empty spaces that might be present.
+          -  First, it reverses the order of the characters in the characters array using the .reverse() method.
-        - Check if the string length is divisible by 15.
-If true, reverse the string and replace each character with its ASCII code.
-        - If not, check if the string length is divisible by 3.
-If true, reverse the string.
+Then, it converts each character to its ASCII code representation using the .charCodeAt(0) method, maps this conversion to every element in the array using the map() method, and joins them into a single string with spaces between each ASCII code using .join(' ').
+      -  Divisible by 3: If the length is divisible by 3, the function simply reverses the order of the characters in the characters array using the reverse() method and joins them back into a string without any spaces using the join('') method.
-        - If not, check if the string length is divisible by 5.
-If true, replace each character with its ASCII code.
+      -  Divisible by 5: If the length is divisible by 5, the function converts each character to its ASCII code representation and joins them into a single string with spaces between each ASCII code, similar to the first condition but without reversing the order.
-        - If none of these conditions are met, return the original string.
+      -  No Divisibility Condition Met: If none of the divisibility conditions are met, the function returns the original inputString unchanged.
+      -  Return Value: Depending on the conditions evaluated, the function either returns the transformed string or the original string if no transformation was applied.g.

     - **Solution**:
         ```javascript